agello/techlab/labs/03_first_steps.md

 **Tip:** The following commands can be used to create the above example from the command line:

 ``
-$ oc new-app https://github.com/appuio/example-php-sti-helloworld.git --name = appuio-php-sti-example
+$ oc new-app https://github.com/appuio/example-php-sti-helloworld.git --name=appuio-php-sti-example
 $ oc expose svc appuio-php-sti-example
 ``

 **Tip:** a whole app can be deleted with the following command:

 ``
-$ oc delete all -l app = appname
+$ oc delete all -l app=appname
 ``

 For example,

 ``
-$ oc delete all -l app = appuio-php-sti-example
+$ oc delete all -l app=appuio-php-sti-example
 ``

 ---